 Now, here’s a question – how can you create a review and approval process to ensure only the best content goes live?

-By employing a decent documentation tool, you can create custom workflows that help maintain transparency through well-defined statuses and ensure every article passes through multiple review stages.
+By employing a decent document collaboration tools, you can create custom workflows that help maintain transparency through well-defined statuses and ensure every article passes through multiple review stages.

 A lot can happen in a matter of months and years!